 If I was doing a quick, ultralight Cape Wrath Trail starting from Fort William now, I’d probably just carry the book, a compass and my phone with the GPX files.
 But that’s easy for me to say, I know the way.
 Maps give a better understanding of the landscape and you don’t have to keep asking other walkers lame questions like ‘what’s that mountain?’ and ‘is that the sea?’
 Too much information is better than too little, especially as the CWT passes through remote country, much of it rough and trackless, and none of it is waymarked.
 Personally I hope it stays like that.

-On the downside, the original WalkHighlands directions are far too wordy for practical use on the trail, so I had to spend a long time editing them into a concise format suitable for laminating.
+On the downside, the original WalkHighlands directions are far too wordy for practical use on the trail.
+I had to spend a long time editing them into a concise format suitable for laminating.
 I’ve raised this with them but they’re unrepentant, and they don’t want me to make my edited version available to you, sorry.
+Still, they’re a great resource that must have taken a lot of effort to create, they’re actively maintained and are provided free of charge, so ‘thank you WalkHighlands’, I say.

 There are also sections of this trail where you need to carry non-trivial amounts of food.
 Twice my plan showed I needed to carry eleven meals and once eight meals.
 I allow 250g of dry food per meal, so that was up to 2.75kg extra pack weight.